-How will I start to describe Dinagat Islands?
+How will I start to describe Dinagat Island?

 I think a friend made a good start when he said that it’s one of the most virgin destinations in the Philippines.
 It certainly is.
 During island hopping, we passed through numerous beach coves, lush-green islands and the occasional community of houses built in stilts.
 Normally, I would’ve ignored these sights, but the months I’ve spent touring around the Philippines and seeing commercial attractions made me appreciate “untouched” provinces more.

 Until a few years ago, I hadn’t heard about Dinagat Island.
-Dinagat Island the main island in Dinagat Islands province — the second newest province in the Philippines, having been declared only in 2006.
+Dinagat Island the main island in Dinagat Islands province — the second newest province in the Philippines, having been declared only in 2006 by the Supreme Court.
 That makes sense because I was already done with geography class at that point and was out of loop for updates.
-Dinagat Islands is also known as “Mystical Island, Province of Love.”

-Dinagat Islands is one of the poorest provinces in the country.
+Dinagat Islands province is one of the poorest provinces in the country.
 Perhaps this explains the lack of commercial development in the area or the fact that it remains ignored even in the local tourist radar.

 Island hopping in Dinagat Island